xtmalliance/flight-passport/README.md

 Python 3 is required for this and install dependencies using `pip install -r requirements.txt`.

-### 2. For Local testing turn off Securing API endpoints

-Go to `settings.py` and set `SECURE_API_ENDPOINTS` as `False` to disable secure endpoints for local testing.
-This means that you dont need the JWT tokens for Identity and Authenication, for more information about Identity and Roles are managed, please review [Identitiy and Authentication paper](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/registration-identity-authentication.md)

 ### 2. Create Initial Database

 Use `python manage.py migrate` to create the initial database tables locally.
 It will use the default SQLLite.

+### 3. Create a Django administrator

+Use `python manage.py createsuperuser` to create a administrator.

+### 3. Login to Administration interface and create a client

+Go to `http://localhost:8000/admin` and login to the Django Admin interface and create a new client.

 #### Image credit